Aliases for ALAD Gene

 External Ids for ALAD Gene

 The ALAD enzyme is composed of 8 identical subunits and catalyzes the condensation of 2 molecules of delta-aminolevulinate to form porphobilinogen (a precursor of heme, cytochromes and other hemoproteins).
 ALAD catalyzes the second step in the porphyrin and heme biosynthetic pathway; zinc is essential for enzymatic activity.
-ALAD enzymatic activity is inhibited by lead and a defect in the ALAD structural gene can cause increased sensitivity to lead poisoning and acute hepatic porphyria. [provided by RefSeq, Jul 2008]
+ALAD enzymatic activity is inhibited by lead and a defect in the ALAD structural gene can cause increased sensitivity to lead poisoning and acute hepatic porphyria.
+Alternative splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2015]

 GeneCards Summary for ALAD Gene

 ALAD (Aminolevulinate Dehydratase) is a Protein Coding gene.
 Diseases associated with ALAD include porphyria, acute hepatic and porphyria due to ala dehydratase deficiency.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Metabolism and Porphyrin and chlorophyll metabolism.
 GO annotations related to this gene include identical protein binding and lead ion binding.

 UniProtKB/Swiss-Prot for ALAD Gene

 Catalyzes an early step in the biosynthesis of tetrapyrroles.
 Binds two molecules of 5-aminolevulinate per subunit, each at a distinct site, and catalyzes their condensation to form porphobilinogen.